John-Abbott-College/6P3-Notes/wk4/analog-vs-digital.md

 - 010 is assigned to the voltages from -0.25 V to -0.49999 V,
 - and so on.

+> Note how the sample points are always rounded up to fit into their "digital bracket".

 The binary representation of the above signal is:

 110 101 100 011 011 100 110 110 100 010 000 000 001